FLEA CONTROL POISON

 How to get rid of fleas?
 Over 60 million pet owning households are contaminated with insecticides and pesticides; SOLUTIONS to minimize human and pet health risk.

-I hope that real journalists will be less affected by the trends of mainstream media, which so influenced by the advertising dollars derived from the chemical industry and the drug industry that such an important issue as this goes under reported.
+I hope that real journalists will be less affected by the trends of mainstream media, which so influenced by the advertising dollars derived from the chemical industry and the drug industry that such an important issue as your pet's health goes under reported.

 There are an estimated 60 million households with companion animals (formerly known as pets).
 Most of these homes are consumed by the poisons that they are using because they are not getting health risk information until after the damage is done.
 While the media had no problem reporting all the deaths from Diamond pet foods, they never mention all the harm (including horrible animal deaths) being done by flea poisons.